boanong/survey-page/README.md

 - GitHub: [@boanong](https://github.com/BoanongJoshua)

 ## License
-This project is [w3school](./LICENSE) licensed.
+This is a [w3school](./LICENSE) licensed project.
 This project was made by "JOSh"